Metric | Description | Other Names/Notes |

 Which regression metric should I use?

 In the end, it won’t hurt to look at a few of these metrics to get a better idea of how well your model is performing.
-You will always be using these metrics to compare different models, so use a few of them to get a better sense of how well your models are performing relative to one another.
+You will always be using at least one of these metrics to compare different models, so use a few of them to get a better sense of how well your models are performing relative to one another.
 Does adding a feature help drive down RMSE, indicating that the feature helps to reduce large errors?
 In other words, does adding complexity to your model provide a big reduction in error?
 If adding features doesn’t help reduce error, do you really need to include them in your model?

 4.2.2 Classification metrics